-THE ART OF BEE MOVIE (publication date: October 4th, 2007) The new Dreamworks Animation movie written, produced and starring Jerry Seinfeld!
+THE ART OF BEE MOVIE (publication date: October 4th, 2007) The buzz behind the cult-favorite Dreamworks Animation feature written, produced and starring Jerry Seinfeld!
 Here is the cool behind the scenes production art that created the beehive, Central Park, Manhattan and the incredible characters.
 Chronicle Books (they do all the Pixar “Art of” books) has outdone themselves with this lavish volume.

-NOT JUST CARTOONS: NICKTOONS! (publication date: October 29th, 2007) This is the first book to collect all thirty-one of the groundbreaking cartoons into one dynamic volume.
-The creators of every show open up their archives, revealing napkins scrawled with early prototypes: see SpongeBob before he started wearing pants, storyboards, one-of-a- kind cels, and more.
+NOT JUST CARTOONS: NICKTOONS! (publication date: October 29th, 2007) This book collects the story of the first thirty-one of the groundbreaking Nicktoons series into one dynamic volume.
+The creators of every show open up their archives, revealing napkins scrawled with early prototypes: see SpongeBob before he started wearing pants, storyboards, one-of-a-kind cels, and more.
 A crazy gigantic art book for the entire family!

 THE HANNA BARBERA TREASURY (publication date: November 27th, 2007) This book celebrates the legacy of Bill Hanna and Joe Barbera through more than five decades of rare drawings, storyboards, concept art, and memorabilia from studio archives and private collections.
 It includes more than 24 removable artifacts and facsimile reproductions, as well as photographs, sketches, comic book covers, brochures, posters, vintage art, rare merchandising images, retro product packages, and archival newspaper and magazine ads!